Justin Bieber and Zayn Malik Bromance — Collaboration Would Be ‘Huge’

 A source told The Sun that the Justin Bieber/Zayn Malik collaboration is not confirmed yet.
 Justin and Zayn are having “tentative discussions” about working on some music together.

-Justin has reportedly complimented Zayn on his post-One Direction work and the guys are staying in touch and getting along well.
+Justin has reportedly complimented Zayn on his post-One Direction work, and the guys are staying in touch and getting along well.

 The source told The Sun, “Justin has been really complimentary of Zayn’s new music and there have been tentative discussions about them working on something together.
 They are in touch and chatting about all sorts and getting on like a house on fire – Justin even retweeted a link to Zayn’s single on his Twitter which he doesn’t just do for anyone.”